learningequality/studio/docs/add_content.rst

    .. warning:: Remember to activate the radio button for the correct answer (outlined in the image above).

-7. Click **HINTS** to open the Hint editor window.
+#.
+Click **HINTS** to open the Hint editor window.

-8. Click **+ HINT** button to add hints for the question.
+#.
+Click **+ HINT** to add hints for the question.
 Hint editor field offers the same formatting options as the Question and Answer editors.

    .. figure:: img/hint-editor.png
          :alt: Hint editor field.

          Hint editor field.

    Keep clicking the **+ HINT** button to add as many hints as you want for the question.